KuahJiaChen/Fire-Prediction-in-Victorian-cities/README.md

 This file consists of a python program that loads all the data from climate_streaming.csv and randomly (with replacement) feeds the data to the stream every 10 seconds.

 ### 3. Producer2.ipynb
 This file consists of a python program that loads all the data from hotspot_AQUA_streaming.csv and randomly (with replacement) feeds the data to the stream every 2 seconds.
-AQUA is the satellite from NASA that reports the latitude, longitude, confidence, and surface temperature of a location
+AQUA is the satellite from NASA that reports the latitude, longitude, confidence, and surface temperature of a location.

 ### 4. Producer3.ipynb
 This file consists of a python program that loads all the data from hotspot_TERRA_streaming.csv and randomly (with replacement) feeds the data to the stream every 2 seconds.
 TERRA is another satellite from NASA that reports the latitude, longitude, confidence, and surface temperature of a location.